Nathan F. Cobb: Location

 The location of Nathan F. Cobb's wreck is designated by a sign to warn swimmers.
 It is anchored in or near the water's edge depending on the tide.
 The hull of the ship became visible for brief period in May 2004 after shifting sands and a very low tide coincided simultaneously.
 The sign is located at 29°16′38″N 81°1′53″W on Ormond Beach.
 Previously, a large boulder had been sent from Freed Waterhouse's hometown of Cape Elizabeth, Maine, decorated with a bronze plaque commemorating his brave rescue efforts.
 This monument was prominently placed in the sand dunes near the site where the ship ran aground, but in July 1972 the plaque was vandalized and broken off.
-After the plaque was reattached to the boulder, it was relocated to the Fire station north of the Casa Del Mar on A1A, where it currently sits.
+After the plaque was reattached to the boulder, it was relocated to the Fire station north of the Casa Del Mar on A1A, where it currently sits.The sign has been recently washed away by a hurricane.